VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 because no one was dedicated to upgrading the library.
 I and others got to it when we could, but the absence of a dedicated team was a problem.

-Another problem is the initial lack of communication among the UX, developers, and me.
-In their zeal for creativity and creating modern UX for our services, far too often they provided wireframes to developers featuring components that weren't in the library.
+Another problem is the initial lack of communication within the UX team itself and among the UX team, developers, and me.
+In their creative zeal, far too often they provided wireframes to some developers inconsistent with wireframes provided to others, or they provided wireframes featuring components that weren't in the library.
 Development teams assumed they *were* in the library and estimated accordingly.
-As you might expect, they were unhappy when they discovered the components didn't exist, which impacted their ability to deliver.
+As you might expect, they were unhappy when they discovered the components didn't exist, which impacted their ability to deliver on schedule.
 They let me know it, and frankly they had every right to be unhappy.
 I knew we had to improve our process.

-To that end, we made a couple of changes.
+To that end, we made some changes.
 We established a Microsoft Teams channel to encourage communication by eliminating the ceremony of meetings and even E-mails.
-We also decided that development teams will build new components initially, and if other teams will benefit from them, the library will absorb them, with tweaks as needed to APIs or implementations, to support broader applicability.
-Then the team that built a component first will replace their implementation with the library's.
+We also decided that development teams will build new components initially, and if other teams will benefit, the library will absorb them, with tweaks as needed to APIs or implementations, to support broader applicability across the program.
+Then the team that built the component first will replace their implementation with the library's when ready.
 While this means teams have to devote more time to developing components, it's transparent, and there is no bottleneck.

 This is an evolving workflow.
 There is always room for improvement.